Monday-healthy Key Biscayne dining options

-Monday after a 3-day weekend for many could feel “heavy” but enjoying a light and healthy meal at any of our participating #tasteofkeybiscayne restaurants on this Monday, November 14 will not
+Thanksgiving week!!!
+There will be plenty of calories consumed later in the week - so start your Monday enjoying a light and healthy meal at any of our participating #tasteofkeybiscayne restaurants on this Monday, November 20

 La Scala